endMS Summer School

-For more information on the 2016 endMS Summer School and former
+For more information on the 2017 endMS Summer

-Summer Schools go to the "Summer School Highlights" section
+For information on former Summer Schools go to the "Summer School Highlights" section below:

-The endMS Summer School is open to applicants generally studying at Canadian universities who are enrolled in a graduate program or who hold a postdoctoral/clinical fellowship, as well as those who are in the process of applying to a graduate program or postdoctoral/clinical fellowship.
+The endMS Summer School is open to applicants generally studying at Canadian universities who are enrolled in a graduate program or who hold a postdoctoral/clinical fellowship.
 This includes international students and international postdoctoral fellows studying at Canadian universities.
-At the time of entry into the program, trainees must be enrolled full-time at a Canadian university.

 The endMS Summer School has accepted trainees who are studying outside of Canada, but who are also recipients of MS Society of Canada Studentships or Fellowships.
-Students currently registered in an undergraduate program (e.g. MD, PT, OT, etc.) who have already completed graduate training are also eligible.
+Students currently registered in an undergraduate program (e.g. MD) who have already completed graduate training are also eligible.